-It is also illegal for a North Carolina landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is also illegal for a North Carolina landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 The state of North Carolina doesn’t regulate the amount rent may be increased.

-A North Carolina landlord may charge a tenant the greater of $15 or 5% for late payment of monthly rent so long as rent is at least five days late.
-An amount of the greater of $4 or 5% may be charged for weekly rent, so long as rent is at least five days late (North Carolina Statute 42-46).
+A North Carolina landlord may charge a tenant the greater of $15 or 5% for late payment of monthly rent.
+A landlord can collect an amount of the greater of $4 or 5% for weekly rent.
+If a landlord wants to collect a late fee the rent must be at least 5 days late.
+The late fee should be written in the lease agreement.
+(North Carolina Statute 42-46)

 A North Carolina landlord may charge a flat fee of up to $25 for rental payments returned for insufficient funds.